-a) Infrastructures for reducing/avoiding weather related damages/ disruption.
-5 Key contribution to SDGs: 1 POVERTY 2 HUNGER 小☆市市市市 2 SSS Investments, expenditure and financing related to projects and technologies that are designed to enable energy and emissions reductions that aim to achieve at least 20% energy savings.
-Examples include: Energy Efficiency To include projects bringing energy efficiency relating to battery storage for renewable energy sources Smart grids technologies6 Energy management systems (upgrades, modifications, service and improvements to industrial and manufacturing proceeses that result in an increase in energy efficiency, decrease in Specific Energy consumption due to Technological upgradation including product design, service, redesign, addition and modification of features that have specific purpose of increasing energy efficiency)7, Building technologies such as LED lighting, smart meters for households and replacement of boilers to improve energy performance.
-Y AFFORDABLE AND CLEAN ENRAPY 8 DECENT WORK AND CONNAMIC GROWTH Image: State of the state of t
+a) Infrastructures for reducing/avoiding weather related damages/ disruption.5

+Investments, expenditure and financing related to projects and technologies that are designed to enable energy and emissions reductions that aim to achieve at least 20% energy savings.
+Examples include:

+- To include projects bringing energy efficiency relating to battery storage for renewable energy sources - Smart grids technologies6 - Energy management systems (upgrades, modifications, service and improvements to industrial and manufacturing processes that result in an increase in energy efficiency, decrease in Specific Energy consumption due to Technological upgradation including product design, service, redesign, addition and modification of features that have specific purpose of increasing energy efficiency)7,

+Building technologies such as LED lighting, smart meters for households and replacement of boilers to improve energy performance.